CanvasLab: Canvas Forensics and Privacy Validation

 Next Steps

-- CanvasLab Documentation .
-Complete reference including recording format, event types, and replay viewer usage.
+- CanvasLab Documentation.
+Complete reference including recording format, event types, replay viewer usage, and canvas fingerprint replay.

 - Canvas Fingerprinting.
 Configure Canvas noise and rendering consistency.